Scalar curvature operator for models of loop quantum gravity on a cubical graph: Regularization of the Ricci scalar

-The regularization of the integral \eqref{int NR} can now be carried out using the elements introduced in the previous two sections.
+The regularization of the integrated Ricci scalar \eqref{int NR} can now be carried out using the elements introduced in the previous sections.
 In the regularized expression \eqref{sum R}, each factor of a densitized triad coming from \Eq{qR} is replaced with a flux through the corresponding surface $S^a(v)$.
-Similarly, each inverse triad is replaced with the regularized variable \eqref{E_a^i reg} and each factor of $\sqrt{\de}$ is replaced with the volume $V(v)$, while all derivatives are replaced with the discretized derivatives defined in the previous section.
-After this procedure is carried out, no explicit dependence on the regularization parameter $\epsilon$ will remain, due to the integrand in \Eq{int NR} having the appropriate density weight of one.\footnote{Specifically, when \Eq{qR} is inserted for $\Rt(v)$ in \Eq{sum R}, the factor $\epsilon^3$ can be distributed as follows: $\epsilon^2$ for each factor of densitized triad, $\epsilon^{-2}$ for each inverse triad, $\epsilon^3$ for each factor of $\sqrt{\de}$, and $\epsilon$ for each derivative, with no factors of $\epsilon$ left over in the end.}
+Similarly, each inverse triad is replaced with the regularized variable defined by \eqref{E_a^i reg} and each factor of $\sqrt{\de}$ is replaced with the volume $V(v)$, while all derivatives are replaced with the discretized derivatives defined in sections \ref{sec:derivatives}--\ref{sec:det}.
+As already mentioned in section \ref{sec:strategy}, no explicit dependence on the regularization parameter $\epsilon$ will remain after this procedure is carried out, reflecting the fact that the integrand in \Eq{int NR} carries a density weight of one.

-For the sake of consistency, we will use parallel transported flux variables to regularize all appearances of the densitized triad in \Eq{qR}, even those which are not acted on by derivatives.
+For the sake of consistency, we will use parallel transported flux variables to regularize all instances of the densitized triad in \Eq{qR}, even those which are not acted on by derivatives.
 This is essentially a cosmetic modification, since it makes no difference to the form of the resulting quantum operator, but it does ensure that the regularized expression is invariant under $SU(2)$ gauge transformations already at the classical level.
-Accordingly, we define the regularized counterparts of the variables \eqref{Q^ab}--\eqref{Babc} as
+Accordingly, we define the regularized counterparts of the variables \eqref{Q^ab}, \eqref{Q_ab}, \eqref{Aabc} and \eqref{Babc} as

 We have then managed to regularize the integrated Ricci scalar as

 where

 For small values of the regularization parameter $\epsilon$, the regularized expression on the right-hand side of \Eq{int R reg} converges to the continuum expression on the left-hand side.